awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 ## Connecting from the MySQL Client<a name="USER_ConnectToInstance.CLI"></a>

 To connect to a DB instance using the MySQL client, type the following command at a command prompt to connect to a DB instance using the MySQL client\.
 For the \-h parameter, substitute the DNS name \(endpoint\) for your DB instance\.
 For the \-P parameter, substitute the port for your DB instance\.
+For the \-u parameter, substitute the username of a valid database user, such as the master user\.
 Enter the master user password when prompted\.

 ```
 mysql -h mysql–instance1.123456789012.us-east-1.rds.amazonaws.com -P 3306 -u mymasteruser -p